Anonymous202401/If-Recollecting-were-Forgetting/README.md

-This repositories is the supplementary code of the paper "Efficient Online Unlearning via Hessian-Free Recollection of Individual Data Statistics"
+This repository is the supplementary code of the paper "Efficient Online Unlearning via Hessian-Free Recollection of Individual Data Statistics"

 Note that when executing the methods of NS and IJ, storing the Hessian for CNN and LeNet requires 1.78GB and 14.18GB of space, please make sure you have enough disk space to save the corresponding results.